polsuarezm/R2D2-Flow/09-test-CTA-DRL/README.md

 * `plot_live.py` is safe against partial writes (reads CSV line-buffered).
 * If weight strings get too large for a single datagram, chunking will be needed (current version assumes fits in one UDP packet).

----

-Would you like me to also include a **mode cheatsheet table** at the top of the README (so it’s immediately clear which flag combination to set for each case), or keep it in section 2 only?